Borovi4ok/Web-Elements-Interaction/README.md

 The project is structured to facilitate easy understanding and modification:

-+ The 'test' package contains the test suites.
-You can explore these to understand how the tests are structured and how different web elements are interacted with.
++ The 'data' package contains test data files, showcasing different approaches to handling test data.
 + The 'page_objects' package contains files with page objects for the tests following the Page Object Model approach.
 These page objects abstract the way the tests interact with the web pages.
-+ The 'data' package contains test data files, showcasing different approaches to handling test data.
++ The 'tests' package contains the test suites.
+You can explore these to understand how the tests are structured and how different web elements are interacted with.
++ The 'report_logs' package contains .log and .html reports for test suites, as well as .png screenshots captured when an error occurred.
-+ The 'utility' package contains utility scripts ('assert_functions.py' and 'reusable_functions.py'), which are used across the project to avoid code duplication and improve readability and maintainability.
++ The 'utilities' package contains utility scripts ('assert_functions.py' and 'reusable_functions.py'), which are used across the project to avoid code duplication and improve readability and maintainability.